 Unfortunately, there is no single test available to determine if you are entitled to an ABN.
 If you are still unsure and wish to find out if you are entitled to an ABN, speak to your accountant or visit the Australian Business Register (ABR) website.

-Don’t panic though, if you do apply for an ABN and are refused, you will receive a detailed response from the Tax Office outlining why your application was refused, and the steps you can take to rectify your application if needed.
+Don’t panic though, if you’re applying for an ABN and are refused, you’ll receive a detailed response from the Australian Tax Office outlining why your application was refused, and the steps you can take to rectify your application if needed.

 There are two ways to apply for an ABN.